cbess/AutoScrollLabel/README.md

 ##AutoScrollLabel

 A UILabel with auto scrolling for text that may be clipped by the view.
 Provides edge fading, speed adjustment, scroll direction, etc.
-iOS 6 and greater, works with ARC and non-ARC projects.
+iOS 6 and greater, works with ARC-enabled projects.
+For Non-ARC use v0.2.1.

 ![screenshot](https://github.com/cbess/AutoScrollLabel/raw/master/AutoScrollLabelDemo/screenshot.png)
 ![image](http://a549.phobos.apple.com/us/r1000/071/Purple/v4/19/6f/c4/196fc40b-2fb4-975b-5abe-ea42850a061e/mzl.kpehwyik.320x480-75.jpg)